ThinkDataEd/student/docs/unit1/lesson2.md

 8. The general categories of information, such as a person’s height, are called **variables**.
 Variables are simply characteristics of an object or person.
 As statisticians, we use variable names to organize data into a simplified form so that a computer can read them.
-This will be discussed further in lesson 3.
+This will be discussed further in Lesson 3.